Eat like you mean it

 Peron– Very hardy small red sandwich tomato.
 Good disease resistance.

-Pineapple – Rainbow sandwich slicer, tangy and high acid, good for canning and salsa
+Pineapple – Rainbow sandwich slicer, tangy, good for canning and salsa

-Purple Russian/Ukranian Purple – amazing purple sauce tomato, like Cherokee and Roma had a love child
+Purple Russian/Ukranian Purple – amazing purple sauce tomato

 Roma – classic red sauce tomato, 2-3 inches long